benjvi/benjvi.github.io/_drafts/2021-06-28-accelerate.markdown

 - Chapter is a bit short but had a couple of good prompts for further thought
 - Talks about scarcity of security professions / limited capacity which is a big problem
-- Main idea in to make security practices easy to consume, in various ways - mostly by setting standards, libraries and automated checking
+- Main idea is to make security practices easy to consume, in various ways - mostly by setting standards, libraries and automated checking
 - Doesn't negate the need for security reviews on substantial new features.
 But this can be at the design level at not necessarily at the code level

 Questions